Ann R. Howie

 For more than three decades, Ann has worked beside and trained dogs in a variety of ways.
 In 1987, understanding the profound impact animals can have on our lives, she began integrating dogs into her human counseling practice.
 In 1990, she founded an animal-assisted activities and therapy program at a local hospital and was the national Director of Animal-Assisted Therapy Services at Pet Partners (formerly Delta Society®) from 1995-2000.
 She is the author of four books about various aspects of animal-assisted interactions.
 Teaming with Your Therapy Dog is being used as a text by many therapy-dog groups and trainers nationwide.

 Ann has profound respect for the influence of human behavior on animals’ behavior at home, while training, and during work.
-Her latest book, Assessing Handlers for Competence in Animal-Assisted Interventions, is available for pre-order now with release scheduled for September 15, 2021.
+Her latest book, Assessing Handlers for Competence in Animal-Assisted Interventions, was just released on September 15, 2021.
 It gives comprehensive guidance about handler competencies and how to both train for and assess them.

 In 2001, Ann began training dogs professionally using positive-reinforcement methods to shape behavior and help her clients meet their training goals.
 She emphasizes the dog’s point of view and helps their human partners see their world through a dog’s eyes.
 A member in good standing with the Association of Professional Dog Trainers (APDT), she regularly participates in continuing education to stay up-to-date on training theories and techniques.